bisc/collision_detection_aadl/README.md

 This self-driving car model represents the cyber and physical components of a car, and interaction among them.

 The main system model is in complete_car_system.aadl.
-This system composes other subsystems:
+This system consists of six subsystems:
 * Collision prediction
 * Collision avoidance
 * Collision response
 * Networking
 * User interaction
 * Physical

 The original AADL model of (a collision prevention system for use in a telematics architecture) was done in partial fulfillment of the requirements of CPSC 8750 at Clemson University, Spring 2013.
 Refer to it as [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.18611.svg)](http://dx.doi.org/10.5281/zenodo.18611)